 The Maryland Workers' Compensation Act generally applies to paid employees.
 Volunteers are not eligible to receive comp benefits under workers' comp unless the statute specifically allows for it.
 The Maryland Legislature has created exceptions into the statute, most notably for volunteer police officers (§ 9-220), firefighters (§ 9-234), and students (§ 9-228).

 Generally, the benefits are two-thirds of your average weekly wage.
 Of course, there are potentially other benefits as well.

 In 2021, the rate for TTD in Maryland may not exceed $1,050 (annual maximum is $70,726).

 Taxes and payroll deductions are not taken out of your workers' comp payments in Maryland.
 This is why you get two-thirds of your average weekly check.

-Workers' compensation in Maryland is pursuant to a state statute that allows for benefits if you are either injured on the job or develop an illness that can be related to your job.
+Workers' compensation in Maryland comes from a state statute that allows for benefits if you are either injured on the job or develop an illness that can be related to your job.
 This entitles you to money for your medical treatment and some or all of your lost earnings.
-Our system is a no fault system.
-So if your mistake caused your own injuries, you can still recover the same as any other injured worker.
+Our system is a no-fault system.
+So if your mistake caused your injuries, you can still recover the same as any other injured worker.

 Many get burned assuming that the statute of limitations is three years just like a regular tort lawsuit.
 Here are some statute of limitations and other deadlines for comp cases in Maryland:

-Ten days from the date of the injury to notify the employer on the injury (there are some ways around this deadline but it is not a fight you want to be having)
+- Ten days from the date of the injury to notify the employer of the injury (there are some ways around this deadline but it is not a fight you want to be having)

-Accidental injury claims must be filed with the Commission within 60 days after the date of the accident.
+- Accidental injury claims must be filed with the Commission within 60 days after the date of the accident.
 There are some excuses to get around this deadline.
-But there is also a two year limitations that has remarkably few exceptions.
+But there is also a two-year limitation that has remarkably few exceptions.